Your voice matters: Improving our engagement

 Graph of engagement results

-First impressions of the principles show over 70% of responders thought they were at least on the right track, with 37.2% saying they didn't need any changes!
+First impressions of the principles show over 70% of responders thought they were at least on the right track, with 37.2% saying they didn't need any changes.

 What happens next?

-After that, we'll keep working on the Engagement Framework and Action Plan which will set out the details of how we improve the way we engage and stay true to our principles.
+Now that we have the principles finalised, we'll keep working on the Engagement Framework and Action Plan which will set out the details of how we improve the way we engage.
 During this time, we'll keep talking to groups across the city to make sure we're on track.
 Once our draft is ready, we'll reach out in different ways to hear your thoughts.

 How do I stay updated?